Chaman: Population

+Religion

 Transport

 Chaman has a railway station which accommodates services with Kandahar as well as other parts of Afghanistan.
 A slow passenger train runs between Chaman and Quetta daily.
-In 2008, it was proposed to extend this railway through Afghanistan to Central Asia.
-Chaman is on the silk road on the eastern side.
+In 2008, it was proposed to extend this railway to Central Asia through Afghanistan.
+Chaman is on the Silk Road on the eastern side.

 Trade

 The town is an important trade point in the Balochistan region, providing a gateway on the trade routes between Afghanistan and Karachi.
-It underwent development during the martial law period of the 1980s.
-People of the city import many things like cars, motor bikes, motor rickshaws.
-Japanese, Chinese and UAE phones, cosmetics, perfumes, and many other consumer goods from Afghanistan into Pakistan.
+It underwent development during the martial law period of 1977 - 1985.
+People of the city import many things like cars, motor bikes and motor rickshaws.
+Besides, they import Japanese, Chinese and UAE phones, cosmetics, perfumes, and many other consumer goods from Afghanistan to Pakistan.